Jim Dinning: Career history

 After retiring from active politics in 1997, he was a senior vice-president and then executive vice-president of TransAlta Corporation from August 1997 to December 2004.

-Dinning currently serves on the board of directors of four companies that are listed on the Toronto Stock Exchange.
-They are: Liquor Stores NA Ltd where he serves as Chair of the Board, Parkland Fuel Corp., Russel Metals Inc., and Oncolytics Biotech Inc. Dinning also serves as chairman of the board of the Western Financial Group, Export Development Canada and the Canada West Foundation, and as chancellor of the University of Calgary.
+Today, Dinning serves on the board of Russel Metals Inc. and Heritage Resource Royalty.

+Previously he has served on the boards of Liquor Stores NA Ltd, Western Financial Group, and Western Investment Company of Canada Ltd where he was chair of those boards.
+He also was a director of Parkland Fuel Corp., Finning International, and Shaw Communications.
+He was chair of Export Development Canada and the Canada West Foundation, and served a four year term as chancellor of the University of Calgary.

 Dinning was the chair of the Calgary Health Region from 1999 to 2001.
-He was a governor of the Banff Centre, and served as a director of Finning International, Shaw Communications, the Canadian Policy Research Networks (CPRN), and the Alberta Energy Research Institute.
-Dinning has also served as chairman of the Canadian Clean Power Coalition, which comprised major power producers such as ATCO, Epcor, TransAlta, Luscar, SaskPower, and Nova Scotia Power.
+He was a governor of the Banff Centre, and served as a director the Canadian Policy Research Networks (CPRN), and the Alberta Energy Research Institute.

-The University of Calgary honoured Dinning in 2002 with an honorary Doctor of Laws degree.
-In 2011, he joined former Alberta Premier Ralph Klein when together they were honoured by the Canadian Taxpayers Federation with their Tax Fighter Award.
+The University of Calgary honoured Dinning in 2002 with an honorary doctorate.
+In 2011, he joined former Alberta Premier Ralph Klein when together they were honoured by the Canadian Taxpayers Federation with their TaxFighter Award.
+He was made a Fellow of the Institute for Corporate Directors in 2015.

 He was named a Member of the Order of Canada in 2015.